 Set forth below is an itemization of the total expenses, excluding underwriting discounts and commissions, that are expected to be incurred in connection with the offer and sale of the ADSs by us.
-Except for the SEC registration fee, the Financial Industry Regulatory Authority, Inc., or FINRA, filing fee and the NYSE listing fee, all amounts are estimates.
-A portion of the expenses will be reimbursed by the underwriters.
+Except for the SEC registration fee and the FINRA filing fee, all amounts are estimates.